Lanval: Plot

-Lanval, a knight in King Arthur's court, envied for "his valor, his generosity, his beauty, his prowess", is forgotten from being invited to a banquet where the King distributed rewards, and falls into penury.
-Lanval rides out to a meadow one day and lies down by a stream.
-Two women appear and direct him to a tent to see their lady, who is in love with him.
-Lanval is immediately struck by the lady's beauty and they become lovers.
+Lanval, a knight in King Arthur's court, is beloved by many for "his valor, his generosity, his beauty, his prowess".
+Arthur, however, dislikes him; at a feast during Pentecost, he distributes rewards to his knights, but leaves out Lanval, who subsequently falls into penury.
+One day, Lanval rides out to a meadow and lies down by a stream.
+Two women appear and direct him to a tent to see their lady, a fair Maiden who is in love with him.
+Lanval is immediately struck by the Maiden's beauty and they become lovers.
 She blesses him that, "the more richly he spends, the more gold and silver he will have," and that she will come when he wants her, but only on the condition that he does not tell anyone else of her existence.
+Lanval leaves certain that the Maiden is no dream but "from the realm of faery".

 Lanval goes home and gives gifts, and they continue to meet.
 After a while he is invited to join the knights by Gawain.
-The Queen (Guinevere) makes advances to Lanval, which he rebuffs, and the Queen accuses him of homosexuality.
-This was common for the period to accuse one of homosexuality if they were not open about their affairs with their mistresses.
-He protests by saying he has a mistress, even whose handmaidens more beautiful than the queen, thus breaking his oath of secrecy to the fairy mistress, and defaming the queen at the same time.
+Queen Guinevere makes advances on Lanval, which he rebuffs, and she accuses him of homosexuality.
+He protests by saying he has a mistress, even whose handmaidens are more beautiful than Guinevere, thus breaking his oath of secrecy to the fairy mistress and defaming the queen at the same time.

-The queen then complains to Arthur that Lanval asked to be her lover and when she refused him he said he loved someone more beautiful, and Arthur puts Lanval on trial.
-It is decided that if his lady comes then they will know that Lanval would not have made advances on the queen.
+Guinevere complains to Arthur that Lanval asked to be her lover and when she refused him he said he loved someone more beautiful, and Arthur proposes to put Lanval on trial.
+Arthur decides that if the Maiden appears, then the court will know that Lanval would not have made advances on the queen.
 Lanval calls to her, to no avail.
-Lanval becomes very sullen and almost depressed because he is longing for his lover to come and prove herself and to prove that the promise that they made with each other was true.
-Many barons and other knights believe Lanval, but they do not want to go against their king so they agree to the trial.
-The day of the trial arrives and first her maidens come, then her.
-By her beauty and request, Lanval is freed and hops up behind her on her horse, evading King Arthur's Court.
-Thus signifying that the love they share is too pure to be tainted by the worldly sins of the court.
+Many barons and other knights believe Lanval, even swearing surety for him, but consent to the trial so as to avoid Arthur's ire.
+When the trial begins, the Maiden appears on a snow-white palfrey.
+She admonishes Arthur for his disregard for Lanval, denounces Guinevere, and requests Lanval's freedom.
+She leaves Camelot with Launfal, never to be seen again; Marie explains that the Bretons believe they departed to Avalon.